Pied avocet: In Britain

 The pied avocet was extirpated as a breeding species in Great Britain by 1840.
 Its successful recolonisation at Minsmere, Suffolk, in 1947 led to its adoption as the logo of the Royal Society for the Protection of Birds.
 The pied avocet has spread inland and northwards and westwards in Britain since then and it has bred in Wales and in Scotland in 2018 at Skinflats.
-Avocets have been sighted wintering at Browhouses, Dumfries and Galloway.

 Nomenclature and taxonomy

 Etymology

 The term "avocet" derives from the old Italian avosetta, attested in the 17th century, of unknown origin.
 In French, "avocette" stems from a 1760 error by Brisson, who replaced the "s" with a "c" in his bilingual Latin-French Ornithologie.
-This spelling was adopted by Buffon and standardized across languages.
+This spelling was adopted by Buffon and standardised across languages.

 The Latin name Recurvirostra avosetta derives from recurvus ("curved") and rostrum ("beak").

 Taxonomy

 The pied avocet was one of the many bird species originally described by Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae, where it was given the binomial name of Recurvirostra avosetta.
 This species gets its English and scientific names from the Venetian word avosetta.
 It appeared first in Ulisse Aldrovandi's Ornithologia (1603).
 While the name may refer to black and white outfits once worn by European advocates or lawyers, the actual etymology is uncertain.
 Other common names include black-capped avocet, Eurasian avocet or just avocet.

 It is one of four species of avocet that make up the genus Recurvirostra.
 The genus name is from Latin recurvus, "curved backwards" and rostrum, "bill".
-A 2004 study combining genetics and morphology showed that it was the most divergent species in the genus.
+A 2004 study combining genetics and morphology had suggested that it was the most divergent species in the genus, but a more detailed 2022 study showed that it was closest to the other Old World species red-necked avocet of Australia, with these two earlier separated from the New World duo of American avocet and Andean avocet.